-- Philipp Marek Thanks for the markup, and review of the Manual - Douglas Miles Thanks for the whacky IKVM stuff and keeping the flame alive in the dark years. - Alan Ruttenberg Thanks for JSS.
+- Dmitry Nadezhin - Philipp Marek Thanks for the mark-up, and review of the Manual - Douglas Miles Thanks for the whacky IKVM stuff and keeping the flame alive in the dark years.

-$^5$ The intent of this rather arcane sounding deviation from conformance is so that the result of a merge won't fill in a DEVICE with the wrong "default device for the host" in the sense of the fourth paragraph in the CLHS description of MERGE-PATHNAMES (see in [P+96] the paragraph beginning "If the PATHNAME explicitly specifies a host and not a device...").
+5The intent of this rather arcane sounding deviation from conformance is so that the result of a merge won't fill in a DEVICE with the wrong "default device for the host" in the sense of the fourth paragraph in the CLHS description of MERGE-PATHNAMES (see in [P+96] the paragraph beginning "If the PATHNAME explicitly specifies a host and not a device...").
 A future version of the implementation may return to conformance by using the HOST value to reflect the type explicitly.
+See 4.2 on page 45 for further information.

-&lt;sup>6Somewhat surprisingly allowed by ANSI
+6Somewhat surprisingly allowed by ANSI

-&lt;sup>7The streams could be optimized to the JVM NIO [?] abstractions at great profit for binary byte-level manipulations
+$^{^7\}mathrm{The}$ streams could be optimized to the JVM NIO [Mic05] abstractions at great profit for binary byte-level manipulations.

-&lt;sup>8See http://abcl.org/svn/trunk/tags/1.7.0/COPYING
+8See http://abcl.org/svn/trunk/tags/1.9.3/COPYING